John Arthur Stokes

 John Arthur Stokes (born 31 December 1931) is an American educator who was a prominent figure in the civil rights movement.

 Born in Kingsville, Virginia, Stokes grew up in the Jim Crow South and attended Robert Russa Moton High School, a segregated school for black students.
 Recognizing the inequalities he and his classmates faced, Stokes staged a walk out and refused to return to class until the school was rebuilt.
+Stokes documented these efforts in his memoir, co-written with Lois Wolfe, Students on Strike.
 He attended Virginia State University and became an educator in Baltimore.

 Awards

 J A Stokes received following awards.